-The Contractor is authorized and required to provide the following services:
+The contractor will be required to provide the following deliverables:

-- facility and janitorial maintenance, as further described in Section 3.07 below; - protection of park natural resources; - visitor information; - collection of applicable park user fees; - compliance with applicable sanitary standards, including drinking water and sewage, and solid waste; and - inform visitors of park rules and seek compliance.
+- provide adequate personnel to have staff onsite 24-hours, seven days per week May 1 October 15; - provide an attendant on duty during peak business hours, (6:00 am to 11:30 pm).
+Staffing hours can be adjusted depending on public use.
+The contract shall describe how they intend to address night and off-peak user needs; - facility and janitorial maintenance, as further described in Section 3.07 below; - protection of facility natural resources; - visitor information; - collection of applicable facility user fees; - compliance with applicable/state regulatory sanitary standards: including drinking water, sewage, and solid waste; and - inform visitors of facility rules and seek compliance; - provide detailed monthly expense, income, public use and fishing reports; reports are due no later than mid-month following the month being reported.

-The Contractor will be responsible for providing all items need to maintain and operate the park units listed in this IRFP, and to the standards specified in this IRFP.
+The Contractor will be responsible for providing all equipment and materials needed to maintain and operate the facility units listed in this RFP, and to the standards specified in this RFP.
 These include, but are not limited to:

-- Toilet paper, cleaning and disinfecting/deodorizing solutions, shovels, brooms, mops, toilet brushes, paint brushes, paint, chain saws, brush cutters, drills, generators, carts, and any other tools and supplies necessary to accomplish operation and maintenance of the park units listed in this IRFP.
-Paint and stain used by the Contractor shall conform to DPOR standards for type and color. - Telephones, cellular phones or two-way radios, fax machines, computers, and any other office equipment necessary to maintain records and fee collection duties described in this IRFP.
-The Contractor shall be responsible for all utility fees associated with such equipment. - All vehicles necessary to perform the work described in this IRFP. - Vault pumping and electrical utility costs. - All storage buildings or containers, employee housing, or other facilities proposed by the Contractor must have written approval of the State prior to installation.
+- Toilet paper, cleaning and disinfecting/deodorizing solutions, shovels, brooms, mops, toilet brushes, paint brushes, paint, chainsaws, brush cutters, drills, generators, carts, and any other tools and supplies necessary to accomplish operation and maintenance of the facility units listed in this RFP.
+Paint and stain used by the Contractor shall conform to DFG standards for type and color. - Satellite telephones, cellular phones, or two-way radios (there is no land-line phone available at the facility), fax machines, computers, and any other office equipment necessary to maintain records and fee collection duties described in this RFP.
+The Contractor shall be responsible for all utility fees associated with such equipment. - All vehicles necessary to perform the work described in this RFP. - Vault pumping and refuse removal costs. - All storage buildings, containers, temporary employee housing, and other facilities proposed by the Contractor must have written approval of the State prior to installation.
 If applicable, the Contractor's trailer or motor home must fit in the available space, and present a neat, clean, and professional image.
-All facilities used in the park unit listed in this IRFP must be neat, clean, and well maintained. - All combination, keyed or deadbolt locks required for operations and maintenance of the park units.
+All equipment and facilities that will be provided and used must be neat, clean, and well maintained. - All combination, keyed or deadbolt locks required for operation and maintenance of the facility.
 The Contractor will furnish the State with combinations or keys to locks on all state-owned facilities (except the fee station).

-Before opening a park unit for the season, the Contractor shall be responsible for meeting the following pre-season inspections and maintenance standards:
+Before opening the facility for the season, the Contractor shall be responsible for meeting the following pre-season inspections and maintenance standards:

-Park Hazard Inspection:
+Facility Hazard Inspection:

-The Contractor shall conduct a safety inspection to detect any hazards present in the park unit that need to be corrected prior to public use and occupancy.
-Hazards such as dead trees, hazardous limbs, tripping hazards on pathways or other public use areas, holes, structural deficiencies, etc. must be identified and the hazard remedied prior to the site being opened to the public.
-The inspection must be documented on a form provided by the State, with reports provided annually to the State (see Attachment 5 Park Hazard Inspection form).
+The Contractor shall conduct a safety inspection to detect any hazards present at the facility that need to be corrected prior to public use and occupancy.
+Hazards such as dead trees, hazardous limbs, tripping hazards on pathways or other public use areas, potholes, structural deficiencies, etc. must be identified and the hazard remedied prior to the site being opened to the public.
+The inspection must be documented on a form provided by the State, with reports provided seasonally to the State (see Attachment 5 Facility Hazard Inspection form).